| Prarthana GahiloteNew Delhi, May 26: THE Lal Kot excavation site, which had uncovered

 restoration work soon.''

-ramparts of which remain now — date back to the 11th century, when
+as the settlement only ramparts of which remain now date back to the 11th century,

 Tomars ruled the city.